 Many people have criticized the medical malpractice system in the United States for being expensive, adversarial, unpredictable, and inefficient.
-An estimated 59 percent of malpractice claims are dropped, withdrawn, or dismissed without payment, and only a small percentage of malpractice suits result in monetary awards (Golann 2011).
-Yet, the direct cost of these suits, along with the incentive for providers to practice defensive medicine, contributes to the cost of patient care.
-In total, an estimated 2.4 percent of annual healthcare costs are a result of the current malpractice system (Mello et al. 2010).
+Physician advocacy groups claim that 60 percent of malpractice claims are dropped, withdrawn, or dismissed without payment, and only a small percentage of malpractice suits result in monetary awards.
+Yet, the direct cost of these suits, along with the incentive for providers to practice defensive medicine, significantly increase the cost of patient care.
+In total, an estimated 2-10 percent of healthcare costs are a result of the current malpractice system.
 Proponents of the current system say that it encourages providers to be more aware of patients' medical needs, creates incentives for the development of improved equipment and procedures, and provides a means for patients who have been wronged to seek compensation for damages.